Majors and Degrees

 - For example, an MA in History exists so a minor in History is available.

 - A few additional minors have been established without a corresponding master's-level major.
+Some of these are also available as specializations.

 - Beef Cattle Nutrition